80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent someone saying or speaking something very quietly

-Example sentence ‘’Thanks for the help’’, she murmured
+Example in a sentence ‘’Thanks for the help’’, she murmured

 44. Mumble